The New Leader Of France's National Front Questioned The Existence Of Nazi Gas Chambers

 The move is a symbolic step intended to distance Le Pen from the party so she can "meet the people."

+Le Pen has worked to "de-demonize" the National Front, which has long been associated with anti-Semitism and Holocaust denial, a crime in France.

-She’s gone so far as to kick her father Jean-Marie Le Pen out of the party, which he founded in 1972, over the issue.
+She's gone so far as to kick her father, Jean-Marie Le Pen, out of the party, which he founded in 1972, over the issue.

+But Jalkh, the party's new leader, appears to have questioned the Holocaust himself, particularly the existence and usage of gas chambers.

 In a dissertation interview in 2000, Jalkh discussed "the problem of gas chambers" and the theories of convicted Holocaust denier Robert Faurisson.